WGLab/biocluster/04 User account administration.md

 `usermod -g wanglab kaiwang5`

-- change user home directory to group home
+- change user home directory to group home (after changing user's group, we need to change the files to this group)

 `chgrp -c -R wanglab /home/kaiwang5`